dimitri-nicolo/calico/networking/ip-autodetection.md

 #### Manually configure IP address and subnet

-To manually configure an IP address and subnet Autodetection will need to be disabled and then the node resources updated with the IP address.
+To manually configure an IP address and subnet, disable autodetection and update the node resources with the IP address.

 ### How to